 - String#empty?

-Checks if a string has zero length.
-Returns true for empty strings and false otherwise.
+Check if a Ruby string has zero length with the empty? method.
+Returns true for empty strings and false otherwise, handling nil via safe navigation.

 - String#encode